nicoaspra/lemniscateinstitute002/_services/calculus/DC-8.1-exponential-functions.md

 Solve for $x$, $e^{2x+3}=1$

 $\solution$ \\
-From our previous examples, we have learned that in order for the exponents to equated, its base must be the same.
+From our previous examples, we have learned that in order for the exponents to be equated, its base must be the same.
 In this case, we want to express both sides with the base $e$.
 If you recall, any non-zero number raised to the power of zero is equal to 1.
 Thus, $e^0 = 1$.
 <!-- For $e^{2x+3}$ be equal to 1, its exponent must be equal to zero, $e^0 = 1$.  -->

 $$